Gregory Chaney

-Gregory Dallas Chaney (born July 21, 1981) is an American attorney and politician serving as a Republican member of the Idaho House of Representatives from the 10B district.
-He assumed office in 2014.
+Gregory Dallas Chaney (born July 21, 1981) is an American attorney and politician.
+He was as a Republican member of the Idaho House of Representatives from 2014 to 2022, where he represented the 10B district.

 Early life and education

 Chaney graduated from Kuna High School, being active in Future Farmers of America and 4-H. Chaney attended Boise State University where he received a B.A. in communications and political science and Concordia University School of Law where he earned his Juris Doctor.

 Career

-Chaney worked with the Nampa Police Department from April 2007 to July 2007.
-Chaney also served in the United States Marine Corps Reserve.
-Currently, Chaney is an attorney and owns his own law firm in Caldwell.
+Chaney worked with the Nampa Police Department briefly in 2007.
+He also served in the United States Marine Corps Reserve.
+Currently, he is an attorney and owns his own law firm in Caldwell.

-Chaney chaired the House Judiciary Committee when he served in the Idaho Legislature, but it is currently chaired by Representative Bruce Skaug.
+Chaney chaired the House Judiciary Committee when he served in the Idaho Legislature.
 He maintains that Idaho Freedom Foundation supported members of the Republican Party are more willing to engage in personal attacks and mislead the public which makes it more difficult to pass certain bills and maintain a unified party.